kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 author = "Troy Denorme"
 +++

-With the addition of Azure Piplines support in KEDA, it is now possible to autoscale your Azure Pipelines agents based on an Azure Pipelines agent pool queue.
+With the addition of Azure Piplines support in KEDA, it is now possible to autoscale your Azure Pipelines agents based on the agent pool queue length.
 Self-hosted Azure Pipelines agents are the perfect workload for this scaler.
 By autoscaling the agents you can create a scalable CI/CD environment.

 > The number of concurrent pipelines you can run is limited by your [parallel jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents#parallel-jobs).
 KEDA will autoscale to the maximum defined in the ScaledObject and does not limit itself to the parallel jobs count defined for the Azure DevOps organization.